Stratio/sparta/doc/src/site/sphinx/outputs.rst

 =======================

 In the SDK you can find the model that must follow an output to be implemented.It has several settings that can modify system operation.

-For more information for this output you can visit the :doc:`dataframes`

 These parameters can be completed in the policy file: